 AMALGAMATED BANK.
-The Fund has two deposit accounts with Amalgamated Bank.
-Mark Finser, formerly the Chair and CEO of RSF and Board Member of The Fund with his term ending in 2018, is a director of Amalgamated Bank.
+The Fund has a deposit account with Amalgamated Bank.
+Mark Finser, formerly the Chair and CEO of RSF and former Board Member of the Fund through the end of his term in 2018, is a director of Amalgamated Bank.
 Amir Kirkwood, director of the Fund since 2021, was a regional Vice President for Amalgamated bank from April 2016 to February 2019.
 Michael Jones, the Fund's Vice President of Lending Business Development since September 2021, worked as a Vice President and Relationship Manager for Amalgamated bank from May 2015 to August 2021.
-The aggregate total balance of the Fund's deposit accounts was approximately \$5,029,000, \$5,018,000, and \$5,008,000 as of December 31, 2022, 2021, and 2020, respectively.
+The aggregate total balance of the Fund's deposits with Amalgamated Bank was approximately \$5,090,000, \$5,029,000, and \$5,018,000 as of December 31, 2023, 2022, and 2021, respectively.

 CONFLICT OF INTEREST POLICY.
 In recognition of the variety of circumstances that may give rise to a conflict of interest involving persons in positions of authority within RSF and its affiliates, RSF has adopted a conflict of interest policy to which the Fund's directors and officers are subject.
 This policy generally provides that in the event a potential or actual conflict of interest arises, the individual having such conflict of interest will disclose all relevant circumstances, recuse him or herself, and not participate in either the deliberation or the decision of the matter.
-Additional information concerning related party transactions appears in Note 7 to the audited financial statements included in this Prospectus.
+Additional information concerning related party transactions appears in Note 8 to the audited financial statements included in this Prospectus.